mrsalt/me/README.md

 # Mark Salisbury
 This repository contains information about me.
 I'm a software developer presently looking for a job.

-You can find my full resume <here>.
-I've been told it's too long, so there's a shorter version <here>.
+You can find my full resume [here](resume-full.md).
+I've been told it's too long, so there's a shorter version [here](resume-short.md).

 -------------------------------
 <h2>Why post my resume on GitHub?</h2>